rafyte/How-To-Gains/README.md

 ### My Workout
 My training program is broken down into a full-body strenght routine performed three times a week, plus occasional cardio performed about once per week.

-The strength exercises are performed by alternating upper body and lower exercises: Pull is paired with Legs(Squat), and Push is paired with Legs(Hinge).
+The strength exercises are performed by alternating upper body and lower exercises.

 The first time performing this workout you have to determine the progression you are at for each exercise.
 To do this, simply choose a progression and perform until failure.
 If you can do more than 12 reps (or hold more than 20s, if it's a hold), go to a harder progression.
 If you cannot do more than 12 reps (or hold for 20s, if it's a hold), then that is the progression you are at.